Samudini-Chamodya/CI-CD-web-app-jenkins/README.md

 - Pulling code from this GitHub repository.
 - Installing dependencies with `npm install`.
 - Running tests with `npm test`.
-- (Optional) Deploying the application to a server.
+- Deploying the application to a server.

 The main focus is on setting up a Jenkins Pipeline to manage the CI/CD process efficiently.